|Home | About | Curriculum | Courses | Internships | Lecture Series | Events | News | People | Alumni | Resources|

 Every year 40% of food grown for consumption in the United States goes to waste.
-At the same time, 48.1 million Americans live in food insecure households with women and children experiencing a disproportionate amount of the burden.
-Unfortunately, for many people living in Somerville, food insecurity is not an abstract concept.
+At the same time, 41.2 million Americans live in food insecure households with women and children experiencing a disproportionate amount of the burden (ers.usda.gov, 2016).
+Unfortunately, for many people living in Medford and Somerville, food insecurity is not an abstract concept.
 Alongside affordable housing, access to affordable, healthy, and culturally appropriate food is among the central issues confronting our host community.
-University dining halls can serve not only as a platform to educate and engage students with the important issues of hunger and food waste, but can also create system changes to minimize food waste and salvage food that can be used to feed people in need.
+University dining halls can serve not only as a platform to educate and engage students on the important issues of hunger and food waste, but can also create systematic changes to minimize food waste and repurpose surplus, prepared food that can be used to feed people in need.

 What is Tufts doing about it?

-In 2015 Food for Free, a local NGO that rescues food, in collaboration with Tufts undergraduate students, local school counselors, district level officials, and graduate students from the Friedman School of Nutrition started a Family Meals program using rescued food to provide more than 400 meals every week for homeless families living at the Day St. Hotel in Boston.
+In 2015, Food for Free, a non-profit based in Cambridge that recovers food from farms, stores and schools, in collaboration with Tufts undergraduate students, local school counselors, district level officials, and graduate students from the Friedman School of Nutrition started the Family Meals program, repackaging surplus, prepared food to provide more than 400 meals every week for homeless families living at the Day St. Hotel in Boston.

-This preliminary work paved the way for the formation in March 2016 of the Tufts Food Rescue Collaborative, a partnership beween Tufts Dining, staff/faculty, students and Food For Free to minimize food waste at Tufts while at the same time addresing food insecurity in the local host community.
-Through this collaborative, Tufts dining donates about 200 lbs. of food per week to Food for Free.
-This food is packaged in ready-to-eat meals that Food for Free delivers to families in need through Food for Free’s Hotel Family Meals program.
+This preliminary work paved the way for the formation in March 2016 of the Tufts Food Rescue Collaborative, a partnership between Tufts Dining, staff/faculty, students and Food For Free to minimize food waste at Tufts while at the same time addressing food insecurity in the local host community.
+Through this community coalition, Tufts dining donates about 200 lbs. of food per week to Food for Free.
+This food is packaged by student volunteers in ready-to-eat meals that Food for Free delivers to families and students in need in the Greater Boston area.

 How can YOU help?